Tracking your media watchlist, made easier

 I enrolled in Google’s UX Design Professional Certificate class on Coursera, and for my first project I designed a Watchlist app that saves your favorite shows’ episodes and helps you explore upcoming ones in response to today’s popular video streaming climate.

-Role Designer
+Role UX Designer

-Context Case Study
+Context Case study

 WHAT’S THE CONTEXT?